dominicnearn/OpenAI-API-Wrapper-Documentation/README.md

 ## Closing

-You may use my API for whatever, but please provide credit somewhere in your webpage.
+You may use my wrapper for whatever, but please provide credit somewhere in your webpage or code.
 Thanks!

 *your API key is never saved to the server. made by dominic as part of a computer science project. if you want to an API wrapped, just let me know.*